devppratik/python-price-tracker/README.md

-## Python Price Tracker
+# Python Price Tracker

-A Simple Python Script to Track Product Prices
+A Simple Python Script to Track Product Prices.

 The script uses Beautiful-Soup, smtplib and request modules to track prices and send Emails when prices go below your desired price.

 The scripts used are a bit different for Flipkart and Amazon as they have different HTML structures.

-# Important Notes:
+### Important Notes:

     • To use the script, Two-Factor-Authenication in Google Account needs to be enabled.
     • Generate a App Password from your Google Account  Refer : https://support.google.com/mail/answer/185833?hl=en-GB